Alice Gast: Early life and education

-Born in Houston, Texas, Gast graduated as valedictorian from the University of Southern California in 1980 with a BSc in chemical engineering.
-She completed her postgraduate work at Princeton University, receiving an MA (1981) and PhD (1984) in chemical engineering, with thesis on Polymer-Induced Phase Transitions in Colloidal Suspensions and was a Hertz Fellow.
+Born in Houston, Texas, Gast graduated as valedictorian from the University of Southern California in 1980 with a BSc degree in chemical engineering.
+She completed her postgraduate work at Princeton University, receiving an MA degree (1981) and a PhD degree (1984) in chemical engineering, with thesis on Polymer-Induced Phase Transitions in Colloidal Suspensions and was a Hertz Fellow.

 Career and research

-After her PhD, Gast spent a postdoctoral year completing a NATO fellowship at the École Supérieure de Physique et de Chimie Industrielles in Paris.
+After her doctorate, Gast spent a postdoctoral year completing a NATO fellowship at the École Supérieure de Physique et de Chimie Industrielles in Paris.
 From 1985 to 2001, she taught at Stanford University, and then moved to the Massachusetts Institute of Technology, where she served as the vice president for research and associate provost until her appointment as Lehigh University president in 2006.

 The focus of Gast's research career was the study of surface and interfacial phenomena, in particular the behavior of complex fluids.
 Her areas of research include colloidal aggregation and ordering, protein lipid interactions, and enzyme reactions at surfaces.
 She is the co-author of Physical Chemistry of Surfaces, a classic textbook on colloid and surface phenomena, and has presented named lectures at several of the nation's leading research institutions.